-Reverse logistics is a crucial and growing part of the supply chain process, but many companies fail to measure their returns process with the same rigor they use for outbound distribution.
+Returns are a fact of life in the multichannel retail world, and reverse logistics is a crucial and growing part of the supply chain process.
+Yet many companies fail to measure their returns process with the same rigor they use for outbound distribution.

-Below are some findings from the reports and further insights that you may use to see how your company measures up in regards to reverse logistics.
+Below are some findings from the reports and further insights that may help you determine how your company measures up in regard to reverse logistics.

 - More than half of the survey respondents request feedback from customers on their returns process.
 Most don’t feel good about what they learn.

-- Less than half of the companies require pre-approval for a return.
+- Less than half of the companies surveyed require pre-approval for a return.

 - Retail companies are likely to pay for returns transportation, while manufacturers most often expect the customer to pay.